Asad-Ismail/Real_World_ML/Use_Cases/learning_with_less/README.md

 In many real-world applications, collecting a large, well-labeled dataset is challenging or even infeasible.
 We present methods and practices that allow models to learn effectively from limited data.
 The key approaches include using Pretrained Models, Self-Supervised Learning, and Semi-Supervised Learning.
 Each of these techniques offers unique advantages depending on your data availability and task requirements.

-## 1. Pretrained Models
+## 1. Transfer Learning

 **Overview:**
-Pretrained models are networks that have been trained on large-scale, diverse datasets (like ImageNet or BERT's training corpus) and can be fine-tuned for a specific task.
+Trnsfer learning from pretrained models are networks that have been trained on large-scale, diverse datasets (like ImageNet or BERT's training corpus) and can be fine-tuned for a specific task.
 These models capture a wealth of general features and representations that are transferable to tasks with limited data.

 **When to Use:**
-- **Limited Labeled Data:** If your target dataset is small but comes from a **similar domain** as the dataset on which the model was pretrained.
+- **Limited Labeled Data:** If your target dataset is small but comes from a similar domain* as the dataset on which the model was pretrained.
 - **Time & Resources Constraints:** Fine-tuning is often significantly faster and less resource-intensive than training from scratch.
 - **Robust Baseline:** Pretrained models typically provide strong performance even with minimal fine-tuning.